Student Conduct Process

 - The student may, within five (5) days of the imposition of the interim suspension, petition the Dean of Students to have the interim suspension modified or removed.
 The petition must be made in writing by the student, and must include supporting documentation that would demonstrate that the student does not pose, or no longer poses the concerns noted under 1 and 2 above.
 The Dean of Students will render a decision without undue delay.

-All allegations of student or student organization misconduct (except those that fall under the Sexual Misconduct Policy) will be resolved through a meeting with a designated conduct officer.
-“Student” in the Administrative Conduct Review section should be read as “student and/or student organization.”
+All allegations of student misconduct (except those that fall under the Sexual Misconduct Policy) will be resolved through a meeting with a designated conduct officer.
 Students will receive a charge letter via their official Butler e-mail address that briefly describes the incident, the alleged violations of rules/policies in question, and the date of the conduct review meeting.
 Reviews will be scheduled around classes and students are expected to attend or make an alternate arrangement in advance of the scheduled meeting.
-Those who fail to attend scheduled conduct reviews will be held responsible for the findings.
+Students who fail to attend scheduled conduct reviews will be held responsible for the alleged violation(s).
 References to “days” means “calendar days,” except where otherwise stipulated.

 - Students will have three (3) days advance notice of the review (excluding official University breaks) although students may waive their right to three (3) days notice and arrange for an earlier resolution of the case.
 This request should be made in writing.